-Our most significant use of capital pertains to salaries and benefits for our employees and external development expenses, such as manufacturing and clinical trial activities, related to our ZFP Therapeutic programs.
-Our cash and investment balances are held in a variety of interest bearing instruments, which can include obligations of U.S. government agencies, U.S. treasury debt securities, corporate debt securities, commercial paper securities and money market funds.
+Our most significant use of capital pertains to salaries and benefits for our employees and external development expenses, such as manufacturing, clinical trials and preclinical activity, related to our ZFP Therapeutic programs.
+Our cash and investment balances are held in a variety of interest bearing instruments, including obligations of U.S. government agencies, U.S. Treasury debt securities, corporate debt securities, corporate debt securities and money market funds.
 Cash in excess of immediate requirements is invested in accordance with our investment policy with a view toward capital preservation and liquidity.